 Christmas Pinwheel Cookies are a festive holiday treat that’ll be the star of your Christmas cookies plate!

 Christmas baking is seriously my favorite time of year.
-All the fun holiday cookies call my name and I get a twitterpated.
+All the fun Christmas cookies call my name and I get a twitterpated.
 Better yet, my boys love to bake with me.
 We love spending time in the kitchen together.
 They learn to follow a recipe, practice counting, and their favorite part…taste testing.
 It’s a holiday tradition in my house and my favorite part of Christmas.